azhang4216/angelas-cover-letter/README.md

 ![](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)

 But I didn't stop just there.
 During the remaining 9 weeks of winter term, I created an [API project](https://github.com/azhang4216/redditapi) and a [personal website](http://angelazz.me/) through picking up what information I could from online forums and documentations.
-I faced a lot of setbacks and frustration with these projects, having to learn on my own with little CS knowledge and no guidance, but I pushed through and perservered.
+I faced a lot of setbacks and frustration with these projects, having to learn on my own with little CS knowledge and no guidance, but I pushed through and persevered.

 My passion for CS and quick learning got me noticed at Dartmouth's selective tech incubator, [the DALI Lab](http://dali.dartmouth.edu/).
 While most (if not all) admitted students had taken higher-level CS courses, I was admitted as one of the youngest developers in lab history (18), and as someone who had, at the time, only taken the introductory CS course.